WhyLIM/starter-hugo-academic/content/publication/book-section/index.md

 # Summary.
 An optional shortened abstract.
 summary: This chapter explores drug-target interactions in modern drug discovery, highlighting a shift from one-bullet-one-target to a holistic network approach.
 It reviews data sources, similarity-based and machine learning algorithms, and computational tools for interaction prediction and network analysis.
 Emphasizing the integration of big data and complex networks, the chapter underscores the potential to enhance our understanding of drug molecules, targets, and interactions.

-tags: ['Drug Discovery', 'Drug Repurposing', 'Drug–Target Interaction', 'Complex Network Theory']
+tags:
+- Drug Discovery
+- Drug Repurposing
+- Drug–Target Interaction
+- Complex Network Theory

 # Display this page in the Featured widget?
-featured: false
+featured: true

 # Custom links (uncomment lines below)
 # links: